Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 server-side flag engine.
 This comes with a number of benefits, but it can increase latency especially when the calls are being made from a location that is not located near the EU - the location of our current API.

-In order to solve this problem we have developer a Global Edge API.
+In order to solve this problem we have developed a Global Edge API.
 Our aim for this API is to serve all SDK requests within 100 milliseconds, anywhere in the world.
 In order to achieve this, we are using the following AWS components.

 ### Lambda@Edge

 Our core [Rules Engine](https://github.com/Flagsmith/flagsmith-engine) has been factored out of our REST API.
 This allows us to use it as a dependency within both the Flagsmith API, but also within a set of Lambda functions that service SDK API calls.
-This means that you can point your SDK clients to our global Cloudfront CDN which in turn will serve your request using a Lambda function running in an AWS data-centre near your client.
+You can point your SDK clients to our global CDN `edge.api.flagsmith.com` which will serve your request using a Lambda function running in an AWS data-centre near your client.
 This is how we reduce latency!

 ### DynamoDB Global Tables